webzakimbo/bcome-read-the-docs/docs/source/notable/ssh.rst

 From the Console
 ^^^^^^^^^^^^^^^^

-From the child Inventory namespace:
+From the child inventory node:

 .. code-block:: bash